 If you’ve been considering getting a dermal piercing, here are some facts and tips you should know.
-Dermal piercings are single point piercings also referred to as micodermal piercings and transdermal implants.
+Dermal piercings are single point piercings.
+They're also referred to as microdermal piercings and transdermal implants.
 What makes them unique is that unlike the majority of piercings, dermal piercings don’t have a separate entrance and exit point.
 The piercing actually lays flat on the surface of your skin.
-This look is achieved by placing a dermal anchor right underneath the surface layer of your dermis and screwing in a dermal top piece of jewelry.
+This look is achieved by placing a dermal anchor underneath the surface layer of your dermis.
+Once placed, you screw in a dermal top piece of jewelry.
 Dermal piercings are gaining in popularity among the younger generation.
 What makes them so trendy and desired is the fact that dermal piercings can be placed on nearly any flat surface of your body, so you can really get creative with your look.

 The process of getting a dermal piercing begins like all piercings, the piercer will sterilize the area and mark the piercing point with ink.
 The next portion of the procedure is quite unique.
 Since there is no exit point, the piercer inserts an anchor by using a needle to create a pouch or dermal punch to remove a tiny portion of skin.
-Once the skin is removed, a small pocket is created, so you will have space to insert the dermal anchor.
-Once the anchor is inserted, the top piece of jewelry is screwed into place.
+After the skin is removed, a small hole is now present.
+You will have space to insert the dermal anchor.
+Once the anchor is inserted, the top piece of jewelry is screwed into the base.
 The pain level for receiving a dermal piercing will vary from person to person, with some saying it was the most painful piercing they have received and others saying it’s nothing more than a little pressure.
 The level of pain you will experience highly depends on the location of the piercing.

-Now that you’re healed, it's time to switch out your jewelry.
-It’s often recommended to go back to the piercer to switch your jewelry out the first time.
+Once healed, you can switch your jewelry.
+You can go to the piercer to switch your jewelry out.
 If you can’t go to the piercer and need to change it yourself, make sure you wash your hands and piercing with antibacterial soap and use a saline spray.
 Next, you will gently twist the external jewelry to the left to loosen it.
 If you feel the anchor moving, you will want to use a tool called an anchor holder to keep it in place as you unscrew the jewelry.
 Now you will want to sterilize the new piece of jewelry and then screw the top piece into the anchor.
 You may need the help of dermal tools while working with such small pieces.